 MEDS M227.
 Fundamentals of Improv Theater.
 0 Credit Hours.

-In this elective, students can expect to learn the fundamental skills of improvisation and how it applies to caring for patients.
-Improvisation is a collaborative art form built on listening, supporting, creativity, intuition, quick response and, well, fun.
-Students will sharpen their listening skills, their ability to use intuition at the bedside talking with patients, and developing empathy.
+This elective provides preclinical students with the fundamental skills of improvisation and its application to caring for patients.
+Improvisation is a collaborative art form built on listening, supporting, creativity, intuition, quick response, and fun.
+Students sharpen their listening skills and their ability to use intuition at the bedside when talking with patients and work on further developing their empathy skills.

 Field of Study Restrictions: Must be enrolled in one of the following Majors: Medicine.